mongodb-labs/drivers-atlas-testing/docs/source/specification.rst

 The workload executor MUST be an executable that can be invoked as::

-  $ path/to/workload-executor connection-string workload-spec
+  $ path/to/interpreter path/to/workload-executor connection-string workload-spec

 where:

+* ``path/to/interpreter`` is an optional path to an interpreter that will run the Workload Executor script,
-* ``path/to/workload-executor`` is the Workload Executor executable,
+* ``path/to/workload-executor`` is the path to the Workload Executor script,
 * ``connection-string`` is the connection string (including username, password and authentication database) that is to be used by the driver connect to the Atlas cluster, and
 * ``workload-spec`` is a JSON blob containing the *Driver Workload* in the Test Scenario Format.